lyrall/lyrall.github.io/piracy/home.md

   </a>
 </p>

-To the extent possible under law, lyrall has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, lyrall has waived all copyright and related or neighboring rights to this work, and dedicates it to the world-wide public domain.